charichard09/mr-robogers-neighborhood/README.md

 "Boop!", "Won't you be my neighbor?", "Beep!", "Beep!", "Beep!", "Beep!", "Beep!", "Beep!", "Boop!", "Boop!", "Boop!", "Won't you be my neighbor?"]

+Describe: inputError()

+Test1: "It should take an empty string for nameInput and return true"
+Code:
+const nameInput = "";
+const rangeInput = 3;
+inputErrorCheck(nameInput, rangeInput);
+Expected Output: true

+Test2: "It should take an number for nameInput and true"
+Code:
+const nameInput = "5";
+const rangeInput = 3;
+inputErrorCheck(nameInput, rangeInput);
+Expected Output: true

+Test3: "It should take an 'a' for rangeInput and return a true"
+Code:
+const nameInput = "a";
+const rangeInput = "a";
+inputErrorCheck(nameInput, rangeInput);
+Expected Output: true

 ```

 ## Known Bugs